Louisville Bucket List for family fun in 2022

-The last Wednesday of the month is Waterfront Wednesday and kicks off in May.
-We hope they can host this for 2021, such a fun time.
+Wednesdays during the summer offers Waterfront Wednesday and usually kicks off in May.
+We hope they can host this for 2022, such a fun time.
 Not only is this event great for families, but it is also FREE!
 We hope you can enjoy this as part of your Louisville bucket list this year.

 If you have kids 21 and under, you need to get a Louisville Cultural Pass for free fun throughout the summer.
 We will update info about the Louisville Cultural Pass when it is released from Fund for the Arts (usually late spring).
 The Cultural Pass will help you check off lots of fun Louisville bucket list items.

 The rest of the month you can splash or dive in and go for a swim.
-Kentuckiana boasts a wide variety of swimming pools and sprayground.
+Kentuckiana boasts a wide variety of swimming pools and spraygrounds.
 Some spraygrounds were able to open during the pandemic, pools were limited as well.
-Hopefully for 2021, there are more options!
+Hopefully for 2022, there are more options!

 Here are a few other fun places to meet or feed animals:

 - Louisville Zoo- For the most animal interaction, take the extra time to visit the lorikeets and Boma African Petting Zoo.
 You can also feed a giraffe and enjoy a ride on a pony or camel!